Freely-Given-org/BibleBooksCodes/Rust/README.md

 This is a Rust crate (library package) for reading and mapping books codes for the Bible Organisational System (BibleOrgSys).

 Written last 2020 by a total Rust novice.
-Updated March 2021 to implement the Clone trait.
+Updated March 2021 to implement the Clone trait and to correctly include the JSON data file contents.